How to make your own sugar free low carb strained Greek-style yoghurt in 2 easy steps.

 Finding out the carbs difference between normal whole milk yoghurt and its strained equivalent has been mission impossible.
 Hours spent scouring the internet have been fruitless.
 No clear ready answer available, I’m afraid.
 However, what I’ve managed to find out is the nutritional data for liquid acid whey (which is the type of whey resulting from strained yoghurt).
 From that I’ve been able to calculate the amount of carbs and protein in my strained yoghurt.
 Obviously, as yoghurts can be very different in terms of nutritional content, these values would need adjusting if you don’t use the same brand AND type of yoghurt that I do.

-I use Onken stirred biopot yoghurt (and please note that I am not sponsored by Onken or anyone else).
+I use Onken stirred biopot yoghurt (and please note that I am not sponsored by Onken).
 1 Kg tub.

 Onken whole milk plain yoghurt comes in smaller pots, as well as a large 1kg tub.
 They look the same on the outside, but they are not.
 On the odd occasions when the 1kg tub wasn’t available, I bought the 500g pot and strained it.
 The curd-like consistency and more acidic flavour I obtained the first time, made me wonder if the yoghurt I had bought had gone off.
 On closer inspection, however, I discovered that the 500g pot contained fillers (the 1kg biopot tub does not contain anything other than yoghurt and live bacteria) and therefore different nutritional values (more carbs!).
 I no longer buy the 500g pot and I would advise you not to either.
 The 1kg tub gives the most low carb, luscious, creamy, filling, smooth, thick yoghurt you’ve ever tasted.
 The other Onken whole milk yoghurts are rubbish in comparison.